-Deferred → In addition, notwithstanding any other policies of this Plan, existing uses are permitted and may be recognized in the Zoning By-law as permitted uses.
+In addition, notwithstanding any other policies of this Plan, existing uses are permitted and may be recognized in the Zoning By-law as permitted uses.

-Changes to existing uses shall conform with the policies of Part I, Sections 6, 7, 8 and 9 of the Moraine Plan (See Appendix ORM I to the Official Plan).
-However, except in the Musselman Lake Community Area designation which shall be subject to the policies of that designation.
-Notwithstanding the foregoing:
+Changes to existing uses shall conform with the policies of Part I, Sections 6, 7, 8 and 9 of the Oak Ridges Moraine Conservation Plan (See Appendix ORM I to the Official Plan).
+However, changes to existing uses in the Musselman Lake Community Area designation shall be subject to the policies of that designation.
+With the exception of the "Musselman Lake Community Area" designation, notwithstanding the foregoing:

-- v) expansions to existing buildings and structures may be permitted without amendment to the Zoning By-law provided that the addition does not intrude into any area identified as Areas of Natural or Scientific Interest, Wetlands, Woodlands, Kettle Lakes, Stream or Minimum Vegetation Protection Zone on Schedule "H" and the expansion complies with all the other applicable policies of this Plan and the regulations of the Zoning By-law; and, - vi) new accessory uses, buildings and structures, including swimming pools, related to existing uses may be permitted in accordance with the regulations of the Zoning By-law and provided that the use, building or structure does not intrude into any area identified as Areas of Natural or Scientific Interest, Wetlands, Woodlands, Kettle Lakes, Stream or Minimum Vegetation Protection Zone on Schedule "H".
+i) Expansions to existing buildings and structures may be permitted without amendment to the Zoning By-law provided that the addition does not intrude into any area identified as Areas of Natural or Scientific Interest, Wetlands, Woodlands, Kettle Lakes, Stream or Minimum Vegetation Protection Zone of Schedule "H" or Natural Heritage System Area on Schedule "E" and the expansion complies with all the other applicable policies of this Plan and the regulations of the Zoning By-law; and,

+- ii) New accessory uses, buildings and structures, including swimming pools, related to existing uses may be permitted in accordance with the regulations of the Zoning By-law and provided that the uses, building or structure does not intrude into any area identified as Areas of Natural or Scientific Interest, Wetlands, Woodlands, Kettle Lakes, Stream or Minimum Vegetation Protections Zone on Schedule "H" or Natural Heritage System Area on Schedule "E". - iii) New industrial, commercial and institutional uses may be permitted in accordance with the regulations of the Zoning By-law and provided that the proposed municipal water servicing demand is demonstrated through a Functional Servicing Report, to the satisfaction of the Town and Region, to be within the servicing capacity of the Ballantrae-Musselman Lake Drinking Water System.